 Difference between the Internet and World Wide Web

 In simple terms, the difference between the Internet and the World Wide Web is:

 - The Internet is the backbone, the base.
 The World Wide Web is based on the Internet.

 - The Internet is a global network of devices connected to each other.
 The World Wide Web is a collection of websites and web pages that use the Internet to communicate and connect.

 Hopefully, your confusion is cleared.
-Now let’s move on to your question, how old is the Internet?
+Now let’s move on to your question, when was the internet invented?

 When was the Internet invented?